singh-karanpal/Capstone/README.md

 ## Project Organization

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with make commands make like `make dashboard`.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── fasttext       <- Data from third party sources.
     │   ├── glove          <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been formed from raw data.
     │   ├── raw            <- The original, immutable data dump.
-    │   ├── new_data       <- New data for theme and subtheme predictions
+    │   ├── new_data       <- New data for theme and subtheme predictions.
-    │   └── output         <- Theme predictions for test set, Question 2 comments saved
+    │   └── output         <- Theme predictions for test set, Question 2 comments saved.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+    │
     ├── models
     │   ├── Subtheme_Models <- Trained and serialized subtheme models.
-    │   ├── Theme_Model     <- Trained and serialized theme model.
+    │   └── Theme_Model    <- Trained and serialized theme model.
     │
     ├── notebooks          <- Jupyter notebooks.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── tables         <- General .csv files used for the report and presentation.
+    │   ├── figures        <- Generated graphics and figures to be used in reporting.
+    │   └── tables         <- General .csv files used for the report and presentation.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `pip freeze > requirements.txt`.
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
+    │
     ├── Makefile           <- Makes project reproducible.
     │
     ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
     │   │
-    │   ├── data           <- Scripts to generate training, validation and test data for models and App (More details in directory's README)
+    │   ├── data           <- Scripts to generate training, validation and test data for models and │   |   |                 App (More details in directory's README).
-    │   │   └── merge_split_data.py
+    │   │   ├── merge_split_data.py
     │   │   ├── subset_subtheme_data.py
     │   │   ├── preprocess.py
     │   │   ├── embeddings.py